Higher Education Finance

 All new ELQ (Equivalent or lower qualifications) entrants will pay ‘normal’ fee level from September 2012.

 If you have recently lived outside the European Union then you may be liable to pay higher fees.
-If you are unsure of your status contact our International Admissions Officer on (01206) 712150.
+If you are unsure of your status contact the University Centre Colchester office on (01206) 712152.

 If you are continuing student and you have already studied at undergraduate level you may be liable to pay a higher fee.
 For further information please contact the Student Finance Advisor on (01206) 712446.